Controller face plates won't be available until mid March 2020.

 - 3 Digital Sensor Ports - each port has a 3 pin pluggable screw terminal connector

-- 4 5v PWM Ports - uses a single 4 pin pluggable screw terminal connector
+- 8 5v PWM Ports - uses two 4 pin pluggable screw terminal connectors

-- 5 DS18B20 Temperature Ports - 2 use a 3 pin pluggable screw terminal connector, 3 use header pins (note you may be able to connect more sensors on the same pins)
+- 7 DS18B20 Temperature Ports - 3 use a 3 pin pluggable screw terminal connector, 4 use header pins

 - Availability: Pre-Order